blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 1. Runs the image inspector's Linux package manager on the target image package manager database.
 1. Produces and returns a BDIO (.jsonld) file consisting of a list of target image packages and, optionally, the container filesystem.

-The following steps are performed back in the Docker Inspector container when the request to the image inspector service returns:
+The following steps are performed back in the ${solution_name} container when the request to the image inspector service returns:

 1. Uploads the BDIO file to Black Duck (this can be disabled).
 1. Copies the output files to the output directory.